kamilburda/gimp-python-wrappers/README.md

     ...
 ```

-Alternatively, you can call the functions as strings:
+Alternatively, you can call the functions via strings:

 ```
     pdb['plug-in-jigsaw'](image=image, drawables=[layer])